hc8sea/volleyball/README.md

 # Page One: Results Prediction

 Outputs a winner given a Guest Team and a Home Team selected by the user.
-The Model was trained until March 18 with 92% accuracy.
+The Model was trained with data from 10/28/21 to 03/08/22, with 86% accuracy.
+On March 18, it predicted correctly 5 out of 6 matches happening that day.

 | Date          |    Home Team      |   Guest Team    | Predicted Winner   | Actual Winner |
 |---------------|-------------------|-----------------|--------------------|---------------|